apache/mesos/docs/app-framework-development-guide.md

     const SlaveInfo& slaveInfo);

 /*
- * Invoked when the executor re-registers with a restarted slave.
+ * Invoked when the executor reregisters with a restarted slave.
  */
 virtual void reregistered(ExecutorDriver* driver, const SlaveInfo& slaveInfo);